STEPNEY PSYCHOLOGY

 ABOUT ME

-After leaving teaching, I worked as Counsellor in community based organisations (AIDS Council of SA, Relationships Australia SA, and Cancer Council SA).
-I then returned to university to study psychology and work as a psychologist in private practice.
+After leaving teaching, I worked as Counsellor in community based organisations and then returned to university to study psychology.

-I am a gay man who 'came out' after 20 years of marriage and am personally aware of the damage caused by not being your "true self".
+I am a gay man who 'came out' after 20 years of marriage and am therefore very aware, from my own personal experience, of the damage caused to those you love by not being true to yourself.

 Dr Terry Evans